 The Computer Engineering Lab at the University of Michigan is the top US institution for total publications in top-tier architecture, circuit and computer-aided design conferences (ISCA, MICRO, ISSCC, VLSI, DAC, DATE).
-Our Computer Engineering graduate program has been ranked #7 in the country in 2017 by the US News and World Report.
+Michigan is #1 in hardware publications (Architecture, CAD) over the past 10+ years by csrankings.org.

 The Computer Engineering Lab at the University of Michigan is comprised of a multidisciplinary group of faculty and graduate students who conduct research related to hardware design, computer architecture, computer-aided design, and embedded systems.

 Faculty members in the lab explore theoretical, experimental and applied aspects of computer design, spanning a broad range of hardware topics, including embedded systems design, hardware security issues, computer architecture and data centers architecture, computer-aided design, testing and validation.
 The research breadth also encompasses software layers close to hardware: operating systems and compilers.